dvorav/01-Code-Refactor/README.md

-HTML and CSS Refactoring (Due October 3rd, 2020)
+I updated the index.html with HTML5 semantic tags.
+I also removed unneccessary div and classes, replacing them with "nav","content", etc. By replacing them I minize the line of code.
+Also removing CSS styles.
-   Summary: I changed the inital HTML file tags to HTML5 markup, and also updating the CSS file.
+The HTML file needs links to the other "Nav Links" pages.

 ![HTMLCSS](assets/images/01HTMLCSS.png)